aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 ```
 ### Adding Linked OLE Object frames

-Aspose.Slides for .NET allows you to add an [OleObjectFrame](https://reference.aspose.com/slides/net/aspose.slides/oleobjectframe) without embedding data, but only with a link to the file.
+Aspose.Slides for .NET allows you to add an [OleObjectFrame](https://reference.aspose.com/slides/net/aspose.slides/oleobjectframe) without embedding data but only with a link to the file.

-In the following example, we added an [OleObjectFrame](https://reference.aspose.com/slides/net/aspose.slides/oleobjectframe) with a linked Excel file to a slide.
+This C# code shows you how to add an [OleObjectFrame](https://reference.aspose.com/slides/net/aspose.slides/oleobjectframe) with a linked Excel file to a slide:

 ``` csharp
 using (Presentation pres = new Presentation())